 Alcohol Recovery: Why You Should Start Now, Not Tomorrow

 Hollywood would have you believe that there are only two treatment options.
-Either you get dragged off into an alcohol rehab center at great expense and discomfort.
+Either you get dragged off into an alcohol rehab centre at great expense and discomfort.
 The alternative is you go to an AA meeting and stand up in front of a bunch of strangers and declare yourself a hopeless alcoholic.

 When I quit drinking alcohol, I didn’t like the idea of either of those options.

 This lack of choice keeps a lot of people trapped in the loop of alcohol addiction.
 People assume that rehab is crazy expensive, very public and beyond their means.
-However, money is not the solution when it comes to alcohol use disorder.
+However, money is not the solution when it comes to an alcohol use disorder.